Saturday, July 27, 2024

 Nobody Loves a Winner

 The problem with total victory is that victors often have a hard time overcoming them.
-It offers no moral guardrails, no ego checks to counter bad impulses, while falsely beguiling the beholder into seeing only a clear road and an open horizon ahead.
+It offers no moral guardrails, no ego checks to counter bad impulses, while falsely beguiling the victor into seeing only a clear road and an open horizon ahead.

 All this was a problem for President Richard Nixon’s 1972 re-election campaign long before the votes came in.
 The fourth and final volume in Theodore H. White’s “Making Of The President” series examines what happens when four years of success becomes its own poison pill.